cloudfoundry/log-cache-release/README.md

 Log Cache is included by default in
 [Cloud Foundry's cf-deployment](https://github.com/cloudfoundry/cf-deployment).

-By default Log Cache receives data from syslog agents which is an add on which runs on all jobs by default.
+By default Log Cache receives data from syslog agents which is an add on which runs on all instance groups by default.
 Log Cache can also be configured to read from the Reverse Log Proxy instead, though this option is not recommended because of firehose scalability limits.

 Log Cache is queried by Cloud Controller for app instance metrics such as CPU usage and memory when retrieving details for applications and